AeneasHe/torm/README.md

     __configname__ = 'mongo'

     # database type; if not given, will use db defined in config file
-    # if no config file will use "mongo" as default.
+    # if no config file, torm will use "mongo" as default.
     __dbtype__ = 'mongo'

     # database name: if not given, will use db defined in config file
-    # if no config file will use "test" as default.
+    # if no config file, torm  will use "test" as default.
     __dbname__ = 'test'

-    # table name: if not given, will use model class name low case as default
+    # table name: if not given, torm  will use model class name low case as default
     __tablename__ = 'record'

     hash = Str()